About the Department of Physics and Materials Science

 - Physics for Medical Science – for students interested in medical school, medical industry, and health professions

-Undergraduate research is a vital part of our curriculum.
-We encourage early participation beginning in the freshman year through our three unique undergraduate research courses.
-Students have the ample opportunity to participate in all stages of cutting-edge research using our state-of-the-art facilities.
-This may include planning the experiments or calculations, developing the instruments and methods, carrying out the investigation, participation in the analysis of the results, presentation of the results at domestic and international conferences, and authorship in peer-reviewed publications.
+Undergraduate research is a integral part of the development of students in our programs, emphasized by its incorporation into the undergraduate curriculum.
+Our unique, three-course Research in Physics series (PHYS 2990, PHYS 3990, and PHYS 4990) provide essential background and information into the skills, techniques and topics of research.
+Our faculty encourage early participation of students in their research projects, beginning as early as the student's freshman year.
+Students have ample opportunities to participate in all stages of cutting-edge research using our state-of-the-art facilities.
+These may include involvement in planning the experiments or calculations, developing the instruments and methods, carrying out the investigation, actively participating in the analysis of the results, presenting research results at domestic and international conferences, and authoring publications in peer-reviewed journals.